awsdocs/aws-systems-manager-user-guide/doc_source/automation-share-document.md

 The following procedure requires that you specify a region for your PowerShell session\.

-1. Open **AWS Tools for Windows PowerShell** on your local computer and execute the following command to specify your credentials\.
+1. Open **AWS Tools for Windows PowerShell** on your local computer and run the following command to specify your credentials\.

    ```
    Set-AWSCredentials –AccessKey your key –SecretKey your key